Language-based Trial and Error Falls Behind in the Era of Experience: Conclusion

 \section{Conclusion}

 In this paper, we identify the exploration inefficiency and dimension mismatch as key barriers for LLM agents in mastering unseen, non-linguistic tasks.
 To address these challenges, we propose SCOUT, a novel framework that harmonizes the rapid exploration of lightweight "scout" networks with the reasoning capabilities of LLMs.
 By decoupling exploration from exploitation, SCOUT efficiently distills environmental dynamics into the LLM, followed by further evolution via multi-turn RL.
 Empirical results across symbolic and spatial tasks, including long horizon challenges like 2048 and Rubiks' Cube, demonstrate that SCOUT significantly outperforms existing baselines.
+Further ablation studies on the generalization ability of SCOUT to POMDP environments, task difficult levels illustrate the strong potiential.
 Our work validates that ``Sub-Scale Collaboration" is a promising path to bridge the gap between linguistic priors and the physical dynamics of the real world.